urbit/developers.urbit.org/content/guides/quickstart/voting-guide.md

 from the web interface.
 Our `on-poke` tests the mark to see which it is, and then calls either `handle-http` or `handle-action` as the case may be.

-`handle-action` tests what kind of request it is (new poll, vote, etc) and handles it appropriately.
-If it's a vote, it makes sure the ring signature is valid by calling the `validate` function in the `ring.hoon` library.
+`handle-action` tests what kind of request it is (new poll, vote, etc) and handles it appropriately (check permissions, update state, send out updates to subscribers, etc).
+If it's a vote, it makes sure the ring signature is valid by calling the `verify` function in the `ring.hoon` library.

 For `handle-http`, if it's a GET request, it calls `index.hoon` to produce the web page and returns it to Eyre on the subscription path specified by the